Skip to content

 Inspired by Irina MyDIYLife's innovative cotton molding techniques, I see cotton not merely as a soft textile but as a versatile medium for crafting intricate forms.
 Her method of shaping cotton into detailed ornaments showcases the material's potential in sustainable and creative design.
 This approach motivates me to explore cotton's structural capabilities in my own projects, blending traditional craftsmanship with eco-friendly practices.

-As an initial step, I began by designing a 3D model to serve as the base for my molding experiment using cotton.
+I began by designing a 3D model to serve as the base for my molding experiment using cotton.
 This process allowed me to apply the practical skills acquired during the course.
 The model I chose to create was a mini crochet hook cupboard, a functional and symbolic piece that reflects my work in textile craft.
 Designing the cupboard required integrating various sketch types and features within the modeling software, laying the groundwork for producing a detailed and precise mold.
-This step-by-step digital construction was essential in preparing for the molding phase, where cotton would be introduced as the primary material to form around the structure.
+Once the sketch was complete, I used the extruded boss feature to give it depth and form, allowing the design to take shape in 3D.

 all the steps in solidworks was done. so I had to save my model in STL in order to proceed to the next phase of slicing.